Protolus/protolus-templates-php/README.md

 ------

 1. **page**
     This is where we set the main data for the page macro, and should be set on the entry panel of all requests (rather than us manually setting them in the controller, and thus obfuscating it from the GUI layer).
     1. title : this is the actual title tag content
     2. heading: page heading, used as a subsection label, but can be used for most anything.
     3. meta: text for the meta tag
     4. wrapper: this is the wrapper that we will render the page inside of

+    **example:**

+        {page title="My Homepage" wrapper="homepage_wrapper" meta="My Homepage Meta"}

 2. **panel**
     This is where a subpanel is rendered as well as a test is defined.
 In order to render a panel: